-This step is optional and many people skip it.
-Copper will oxidize over time, though, and this simple step will protect it.
-I’ve found several methods to be reasonable but I always use liquid tin to start.
+This step is optional, and many people skip it.
+Copper will oxidize over time, and this simple step will protect it.
+I’ve found several methods to be reasonable but I always use the liquid tin to start.

 Dump the board into a tray with liquid tin and start rocking it from side to side.
 Within a minute copper will be covered with tin.
 Keep doing it for about a minute as the tin is chemically bonding and building a layer over copper.
 Rinse with clean water and dry it with a towel.